Riemst/NS-Scripts/README.md

+These are my own Tampermonkey scripts to use with Nationstates.

 ***AddEverythingToCollection***

 This is a very blunt tool for when you want to add a lot of cards to a collection: